Nules84/CI_PP2_ArtiQuiz/README.md

 button which users can click to return to the Home page.

 The Completed page has large text indicating that the quiz has been completed.
 There is a name field and a save button below so that users can save their scores and upload them to the leaderboard.
-There are also a number of buttons that will navigate to the different pages of the ArchiQuiz website.
+There are also a number of buttons that will navigate to the different pages of the ArtiQuizz website.
 Finally, the leaderboard will have a main title.
 The rest of the page will Initially display bare.
 As users upload their scores, a table will appear and populate user's names and their scores.
 The leaderboard page also contains a "Return to Home" button.